khallammarellus-rgb/Warcraft-Commander/README.md

 ---

-## What you build
+## How

-1. Export minimap imagery from your WoW installation with **wow.export**.
+1. Exported minimap imagery with **wow.export**.
-2. Run the project build scripts to slice tiles and generate KML superoverlays.
+2. Superoverlays and Pyrmaid Tiles to aid in rendering.
-3. Open the world index in **Google Earth Pro** and fly around Azeroth.
+3. Camera Bookmark index in **Google Earth Pro** and fly around Azeroth.

-The map uses fantasy coordinates — it wraps the virtual globe like a decal, not real-world GPS.
-That keeps wargaming layouts simple.

 ---